UA-ResearchComputing-HPC/hpc-documentation/docs/resources/updates/index.md

 * A subset of nodes will be converted to the new OS, effectively creating a new cluster.
 * Initially, the updated cluster can be selected by entering `puma-tst`, just as the target cluster is currently specified by entering `puma`, `ocelote` or `elgato`.
 * The resources available on the new Puma cluster will remain functionally identical to those on the existing Puma, including the number of CPUs per node and memory per CPU.
-Thus, SLURM batch scripts that work properly on Puma should work on the new Puma without modifications.
+Thus, Slurm batch scripts that work properly on Puma should work on the new Puma without modifications.

 ## Important software changes